 Accurate and early diagnosis is critical to proper malaria treatment and hence death prevention.
 Researchers trained a deep learning model based on Mask R-CNN to detect and count uninfected and infected red blood cells.
 The AI model generated reports at a 15 times faster rate compared to manual counting procedures, without compromising on accuracy.

-Advances in artificial intelligence (AI) have enabled researchers to better detect changes in tissue structure over time, providing valuable insights into the development and progression of diseases.
-AI is especially useful for examining tissues at a microscopic level, allowing for the analysis of individual cells, their composition, and interactions with neighboring cells.
+Advances in artificial intelligence (AI) have enabled researchers to better detect changes in tissue structure over time.
+Thus, providing valuable insights into the development and progression of diseases.
+AI is especially useful for examining tissues at a microscopic level.
+This has allowed for the analysis of individual cells, their composition, and interactions with neighboring cells.

 By observing how tissue structure changes as disease progresses, researchers can develop new treatments and therapies.
 AI is also being used to detect signs of cancer in medical images, allowing for earlier diagnosis and treatment of the disease.